 Paperback Pumpkin Decoration

 I know alot of people love warm weather, but I am simply not made for heat.
-So while the rest of the country is longing for sunshine, I’m looking forward to a change in season.
 I love Autumn.
 Crispy leaves, hot drinks and all things spooky.
 But Halloween / Autumnal decorations don’t have to be ghoulish – what do you think of my Paperback Pumpkin?

 I love Autumn.
 Crispy leaves, hot drinks and all things spooky

-Made from old books, so battered that even my local Charity shop were going to throw away, I think this pumpkin is a thing of upcycled beauty.
+Made from old books, so battered that even my local Charity shop were going to throw away, I think this pumpkin is a thing of upcycled beauty and really lends itself to the dark academia vibe that I’m going for in our dining room.

 Please, please, please don’t cut up books that could still be enjoyed by someone else.
-The lady at our local Charity shop rescued the ones I used from their recycling bin, placed there because they were ‘yellowing’.
+These were rescued from the Charity shop’s recycling bin.
+They’d been placed there because they were ‘yellowing’.
 I’m sorry Ian Rankin!

 You Will Need: